ska-telescope/ska-tango-images/README.md

 # TANGO Docker containers

-This project defines a set of Docker images and Docker compose files that are useful for TANGO control system development.
+This project defines a set of Docker images and Charts files that are useful for TANGO control system development.
 See the documentation in the 'docs' folder for build and usage instructions.